Is it safe to visit Hong Kong while the city is being rocked by mass protests?

 For the past eight consecutive weekends, Hong Kong has been at the center of increasingly violent protests about a now-shelved extradition to China bill.
 That controversy has sparked a deepening political crisis which has, at times, brought parts of the city to a standstill.
 Dramatic images of tear gas filling residential areas, as pro-democracy protesters engage in street battles with police, have been beamed around the world.

-Tara Chanter, a 31-old-teacher from the UK was visiting Hong Kong with her young child and husband during the protests on July 28.
+Tara Chanter, a 31-old-teacher from the UK, was visiting Hong Kong with her young child and husband during the protests on July 28.

 "My feeling is that as long as we avoided the protest area we would be safe," she said.
-"However in light of the changes since we've been there I'm maybe more concerned about coming back, given the fact that protests seem to have escalated."
+"However, in light of the changes since we've been there I'm maybe more concerned about coming back, given the fact that protests seem to have escalated."

-Chanter arrived in Hong Kong during the airport protest and said while it was "a little intimidating after a long haul flight" they were aware of what was happening as the airlines had kept them well informed.
+Chanter arrived in Hong Kong during the airport protest and said while it was "a little intimidating after a long-haul flight" she were aware of what was happening as the airline had kept her well informed.

 "I felt like they were protests, so they weren't acts of violence," she said.
 "I wasn't concerned about random attacks because we weren't protesting."

-There are signs the protests are having an impact on tourism.
+But there are signs the protests are having an impact on tourism.

 Between June 16 and July 13, during which time there were several huge demonstrations, flight bookings to Hong Kong from Asia fell by 5.4% on the same period last year, according to analysis firm ForwardKeys.